XKNX/xknx/README.md

 XKNX
 ====

-A Wrapper around KNX protocol written in python.
+A Wrapper around KNX/UDP protocol written in python.